repomansez/jpvc-convert/README.md

 ## How to use
 - Launch the game once to generate your Wine prefix;
-- Export your WINE_PREFIX environment variable, making it point to your prefix;
+- Export your WINEPREFIX environment variable, making it point to your prefix;
 - Copy the files to your GTA VICE CITY installation folder and run `convert.sh`.

 ## How it works